Confidence is detection-like in high-dimensional spaces: Introduction

 \section{Introduction}

-Understanding how confidence is formed in human decision-making is important for identifying sources of metacognitive failure.
+Understanding how confidence is formed in human perceptual decision-making is important for identifying sources of metacognitive failure.
 One prominent metacognitive bias is termed the ``positive evidence bias'' (PEB).
-A PEB is the empirical observation that confidence ratings (but not first-order decisions) are often relatively insensitive to evidence against one's choice \cite{Zylberberg2012, Peters2017a, Koizumi2015, Samaha2019, Odegaard2018}.
-A consequence of a PEB is that observers may become inappropriately confident when the total evidence supporting any decision option goes up, even if their choice accuracy remains unaltered \cite{Rollwage2020}.
+A PEB is the empirical observation that confidence ratings (but not first-order decisions) are often insensitive to evidence against (relative to evidence for) one's choice \citep{Zylberberg2012, Peters2017a, Koizumi2015, Samaha2019, Odegaard2018}.
+A consequence of a PEB is that observers may become inappropriately confident when the total evidence supporting any decision option increases, even if their choice accuracy remains unaltered \citep{Rollwage2020}.

-A PEB can be accounted for within signal detection theory (SDT) as confidence criteria becoming ``detection-like'' \cite{Rausch2018, Mazor2023, Hautus2021}.
-For a discrimination decision between two symmetrical hypotheses, the total evidence should be irrelevant to one's confidence in the decision -- instead, what matters is the balance of evidence supporting one or other decision option (Figure \ref{fig1}.).
-For a two-dimensional SDT problem, this yields optimal decision and confidence criteria that track relative evidence (the distance to the main diagonal), irrespective of the total evidence (the distance along the main diagonal).
-In a detection task, in contrast, the optimal decision and confidence criteria become perpendicular to the evidence axes -- because what matters for detecting (rather than discriminating) a stimulus is the extent to which it deviates from the distribution of percepts expected under the \textit{absence} of a stimulus (the lower-left corner of the space).
+A PEB can be accounted for within signal detection theory (SDT) as confidence criteria becoming ``detection-like'' \citep{Rausch2018, Mazor2023, Hautus2021}.
+In SDT, the observer receives a noisy evidence signal dependent on the target stimulus and makes a choice by evaluating a set of hypotheses with respect to the evidence.
+For a discrimination decision between two symmetrical hypotheses, the total amount of evidence should be irrelevant to one's confidence in the decision---instead, what matters is the relative evidence supporting one decision option over the other (Figure \ref{fig1}A).
+For a two-dimensional SDT problem, this yields optimal decision and confidence criteria that track the balance of evidence in favour of one stimulus over the other (the distance to the main diagonal), irrespective of the total evidence (the distance along the main diagonal; Figure \ref{fig1}C).
+In a detection task, in contrast, the optimal decision and confidence criteria become perpendicular to the evidence axes---because what matters for detecting (rather than discriminating) a stimulus is the extent to which the amount of evidence for the dominating option deviates from the distribution of percepts expected under the \textit{absence} of any stimuli (Figure \ref{fig1}B).